 2. From the Criteria tab, enter any known email addresses that your CEO sends from in the "Sender - Does not match any of:" field, and the CEO's First and Last name in the "From - Matches any of."

 ADDITIONAL SECURITY: The rule works by checking the From field for the CEO's first and last name, and then comparing that with the expected Sender address.
 The above screenshot does not account for spacing, so for example, "CEO Name" would still pass, since the string is no longer an exact match with "CEO Name."
 Multiple criteria can be added to the From field to account for this if you'd like.
-Fortunately, a high number of spaces and long subject lines are common criteria in most spam filters.
-It is not a common practice with this sort of phishing attempt.
-The sender's goal is to make the email look as authentic as possible.
+Fortunately, a high number of spaces and long subject lines are common criteria in most spam filters, so it is not a common practice with this sort of phishing attempt to use extra spaces.
+This is also uncommon because the sender's goal is to make the email look as authentic as possible.

 3. From the Actions tab, select what action should be taken if the rule is triggered.
 Most often, this will be Hold for Review > Policy, but subject text, headers, or footers can be used instead if you would prefer not to disrupt delivery but still warn the recipient.
 The message also can be automatically deleted, though this may impede an investigation, so it is not recommended for most cases.